-As with many subsistence activities, teaching young men how to track, hunt, and butcher black bears, and young women how to process and preserve bear meat and other products, is through participant observation.
-Children are included in many activities, and are expected to show interest and eventually participate in the activities, depending upon their age and acquired skills.
-Most hunting is done in family-based groups, so that the learning and proficiency of younger participants is monitored.
+As with many subsistence activities, teaching young men how to track, hunt, and butcher black bears, and young women how to process and preserve bear meat and handle its products, is accomplished through participation in these activities under the oversight of those more experienced.
+Children are included in many activities and are expected to show interest and eventually participate in the activities, depending upon their age and acquired skills.
+Most hunting is done in family-based groups, so that the learning and proficiency of younger participants can be monitored.